ISA charges over time - how we worked it out

 Analysis of charges and impact on portfolio values

 Our analysis compares the potential impact of ongoing administration fees and trading charges for the following Stocks & Shares ISAs on returns over a 30 year period, based on an individual with the profile described below.
 We assumed that investment charges, rates of investment growth and rates of inflation were the same across the board.
 The examples are not illustrations of what you might get back.
 This will always depend on your personal circumstances.
 Investment returns go down as well as up and you may get back more or less than any figure illustrated.

 For all example comparisons, our analysis assumes:

-- Two buy and two sell trades in each year per account (12 trades total for all three accounts), with associated dealing charges included
+- One buy and one sell trade in each year, with associated dealing charges included.

 - Equal split in funds (Open Ended Investment Companies) and shares.

 - Fund manager charges, known as the Ongoing Charges Figure.

 All competitor charges were taken from their published fees correct as at 1 January 2021.
 In the summary tables above, charges and portfolio values have been rounded to the nearest £100 for illustration purposes.

 - The analysis assumes a typical portfolio of active funds, with an average OCF of 0.66%.

 - This OCF is taken from the investment each year, not from your ISA.